Best Free AI Robo-Advisor Alternatives in 2026

 • Free tier?
 Managed accounts marketed with no advisory fee (fund costs still apply).

-The practical takeaway: ChatGPT is the free explainer (verify its numbers), Cleo is the free budgeting helper, and SoFi is the closest thing to free hands-off management once you account for fund costs.
-If you want a free chat that also knows your real holdings, that is a different tool, covered next.
-For the broader landscape, see the best free AI investing apps roundup.
+The practical takeaway: ChatGPT is the free explainer (verify its numbers), Cleo is the free budgeting helper, Walnut is the free chat that actually knows your connected holdings and frames each one against the S&P 500, and SoFi is the closest thing to free hands-off management once you account for fund costs.
+Walnut leads only that narrow niche (a free chat grounded in your real portfolio), not the list overall, and like the other three its free tier can change, so verify current limits before relying on any of them.
+For the wider field, see the best free AI investing apps roundup.

 Subscription and DIY options: Magnifi and M1 Finance